-Ship-technical maintenance and maritime service towards the civilian market has increased in activity in Q1 compared to previous quarters.
-The activity towards the Norwegian Armed Forces in Q1 has shown an increase, among others due to activities connected to the shipwreck of the frigate "Helge Ingstad" and subsequent work after it was fully lifted.
+Ship-technical maintenance and maritime service towards the civilian market has increased in activity in Q2 compared to previous quarters.
+The increased activity is linked to both new and existing customers, framework agreements and the spot assignments.

+The activity towards the Norwegian Armed Forces in Q2 has been somewhat lower than Q1, which was characterized by different activities connected to the shipwreck of the frigate "Helge Ingstad" and subsequent work after it was fully lifted.